tgirardi/github-open-in-sublime/README.md

 ### Commit Messages Standard

+* Max Title's length: 50 characters
+* Max body's line length: 72 characters
+* There must be an empty line between the title and the body

-Please follow the rules presented [in this slides](http://www.slideshare.net/TarinGamberini/commit-messages-goodpractices)
+Please follow the rules presented [in these slides](http://www.slideshare.net/TarinGamberini/commit-messages-goodpractices)